British Ambassador to Argentina

 We provide consular assistance for British nationals, offering help appropriate to each individual circumstance.

-We may be able to provide an emergency travel document if you can’t get a new or replacement passport in time to travel.
-If you are due to travel in the next 24 hours, you should contact the British Embassy Buenos Aires as soon as possible.
+If you are due to travel in the next 24 hours, contact us as soon as possible.

 You are advised to obtain a police report for a lost passport as well as for a stolen passport as the Argentine authorities will request to see it on departure.

 - are over 16 years old and

 - have previously owned a British passport

 - over 16 years old but have not owned a British passport before or

 - applying for a child under 16 years old